turingschool-examples/testing-javascript/README.md

 ## Starting Up

-Run the following command from your terminal to run your tests
+Run the following command from your terminal to run to kick things off

 ```
-npm test
+npm start
 ```

 ## Getting Started